 No data will be lost or erased, although any apps or browser windows will be closed.
 It’s worth nothing that if it was extremely frozen or unresponsive the Galaxy S8 could boot back up into what’s called a maintenance or “safe” mode.
 Follow the instructions on-screen to navigate with the volume keys.
 Scroll down to reboot, and hit power to reboot normally.

 That’s it, we’re all done.
 As a quick note, this process is the same on the Galaxy S8, Galaxy S7 and S7 Edge, Note 5, Galaxy S6 and many other Samsung devices.
 Most Android phones actually use this button combination.
 The more you know, right?
 Now all problems should be solved and the phone is ready for use.
 Drop a comment below with any questions or concerns.
 While you’re here take a look at the best S8+ cases below.

 Samsung Suede-like Case

 This year Samsung debuted the Alcantara case.
-Crazy name aside, this is a beautiful and durable hard case that's covered in Suede-like material.
+It's a beautiful and durable hard case that's covered in Suede-like material.
 It looks good, feels incredibly soft and is "stain-resistant" too.
 Your phone will be safe and stay looking classy.
 Since it's a fabric the first few days it may shed, but that quickly went away on ours.

 Samsung makes some of the best cases, of course, and this will be no exception.
-It comes in a slew of different colors, and looks pretty unique.
+It comes in four different colors and looks pretty unique.
 Get one for your Galaxy S8+.
-For whatever reason most of Samsung's best cases aren't available on their own online shop.
+For whatever reason, most of Samsung's best cases aren't available on their own online shop.
 If you want one, check out MobileFun.com for all your needs.